 The best thing about getting rid of some of your clothes is that you can make some money.
 I recently started using Depop, an App for selling all your unwanted goods.
 The ease of it surprised me, because sometimes selling sites and Apps can be too difficult to navigate and put you off completely before you’ve even listed anything.
 If you’re looking for a simple and popular way to sell your clothes, shoes, accessories, books etc then Depop is a good option.
 Just like Instagram you can snap pictures of your items, upload them quickly and get selling.
 Sometimes you’ll have that dress tucked away that you thought you’d wear but never have- someone else might be able to give it a space in their wardrobe.

-So you don’t want to sell everything you no longer want but you can always donate your unwanted clothes to charity shops.
+You don’t want to sell everything you no longer want but you can always donate your unwanted clothes to charity shops.
 This is a great chance to have that clear out and help your local good cause.
 Charity shops always welcome donations, so don’t hesitate to drop off any items that can go to a new home.

 You don’t have to give all your old stuff to charity either.
 Perhaps it’s that jacket your younger sibling is always stealing and the one you never wear anymore- you could give it to them.
 Or a friend.
 Hand-me-downs are no longer frumpy jumpers that you inherit during childhood.